Obsidian609/pokemon-database/README.md

 - Find and use external api
 - Render data on page
-- Allow user to choose favorites
+- Allow user to choose specfic Pokemon

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*